 What follows is a free translation of a piece written by Noemí Rodríguez González for Conexión Cinvestav.
-Noemí interviewed me over a Covid 19 project prepared at the invitation of the State of Hidalgo by Nils Schuth, Liliana Quintanar, Erika Garay & myself, which was accepted by the Paul Scherrer Institute‘s synchrotron amongst five.
+Noemí interviewed me over a Covid 19 project prepared at the invitation of the State of Hidalgo by Nils Schuth, Liliana Quintanar, Erika Garay & myself, which was one amongst five accepted by the Paul Scherrer Institute‘s synchrotron.
 The poster below was kindly prepared by José Eduardo García Ramírez.
 Thanks go to Omar Fayad (Hidalgo’s State Governor), Lamán Carranza & Juan García who support the project to build a synchrotron in Mexico.(more…)

 Lic.
 Enrique Peña Nieto, Presidente de los Estados Unidos Mexicanos

 Dr. José Antonio Meade Kuribreña, Secretario de Hacienda y Crédito Público